Continuing Education Activity

 A multi-pronged approach is used to make a diagnosis.
 This approach includes determining symptoms, laboratory tests, and biopsies, as no single diagnostic test is pathognomonic for autoimmune hepatitis.
 Marked elevation of serum transaminases (AST, ALT) and gamma-globulin is common; elevation in alkaline phosphatase is less common.
 The serum levels of AST, ALT, and gamma globulin reflect disease severity and immediate prognosis at presentation.

 The serologic markers required for the diagnosis of autoimmune hepatitis include antinuclear antibody (ANA), smooth muscle antibodies (SMA), and antibodies to liver-kidney microsome type 1 (anti-LKM1).
 Indirect immunofluorescence detects ANA, SMA, and anti-LKM1.
 The diagnostic accuracy, specificity, and sensitivity of these markers are 74%, 99%, and 43%, respectively.
 Anti-liver cytosol type I, anti-soluble liver antigen (SLA) antibodies, and perinuclear antineutrophil cytoplasmic antibodies (pANCA) can also be associated with autoimmune hepatitis.
 Conversely, anti-mitochondrial antibodies are more commonly seen with primary biliary cirrhosis and are usually absent in autoimmune hepatitis; however, they can be present in those with overlapping syndromes.
 Atypical perinuclear antineutrophil cytoplasmic antibodies are commonly associated with type-1 autoimmune hepatitis and primary sclerosing cholangitis.
-Anti-LKM1 is common in type-1 autoimmune hepatitis and mainly observed in children.
+Anti-LKM1 is common in type 2 AH autoimmune hepatitis and is mainly observed in children.

 Anti-SLA antibodies are more useful from a prognostic standpoint as these are associated with more severe disease, treatment failure, and a higher relapse rate.
 Liver biopsy is required for both diagnosis and staging of autoimmune hepatitis.